Gankra/thesis/thesis.md

 # 6. Limitations of Ownership

-TODO: this section needs to cleaned up and refactored
+TODO: this section needs to cleaned up and refactored (bitrot)
+TODO: talk about thread::scoped?
+TODO:

 We've seen that ownership allows us to cleanly model several problems, preventing incorrect usage without runtime overhead.
 In particular,